Roasted Purple Cauliflower

-- Half of one head cauliflower cut into florets about 4 cups
+- Half of one large head cauliflower cut into florets about 4 cups

 - 1/4 teaspoon salt

 Preheat oven to 425°.
 Toss all ingredients together in a bowl or right on a rimmed baking sheet or roasting pan.
 Spread florets out in a single layer.
 Bake at 425° for 12 minutes or until browned on underside of florets; stir or use tongs to turn over.
-Bake another 3 to 5 minutes or just until tender.
+Bake another 3 to 5 minutes or just until tender and lightly browned.

 Don't be tempted to stir before the 12 minutes (or lightly brown on first side) is up!